 recently clinched a 2.5 billion euro ($3.2 bln)loan from Russia.

-full weapons embargoes against Syria "dishonest", suggesting
+weapons embargoes against Syria "dishonest", suggesting that in

 An unnamed military source was quoted as saying in December